Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Mildly rounded belly: There may be a mildly rounded belly appearance

-This type is almost always linked to accidentally swallowed air, mild overeating, or temporarily slower digestion.
+This type is often linked to accidentally swallowed air, mild overeating, or temporarily slower digestion.

 Type 2: Stress Floating